Skip to main content

 Showing posts from September, 2006

 Stanford Shopping Center in Palo Alto first opened in September 1955 with Roos Brothers, then Joseph Magnin a month later.
 It was unlike anything the Bay Area had seen before.
 By February 23, 1956, The Emporium completed the vision, solidifying the shopping center as a modern retail destination.
 Designed by Welton Becket & Associates, with landscaping by Lawrence Halprin, the open-air design embraced mid-century modernism with tropical plantings, shaded walkways, and decorative concrete details.
-Vintage views of a mid-century mall These postcards highlight how Stanford Shopping Center blended luxury and accessibility—where you could buy fine fashion next to aspirin and greeting cards.
-Stanford Shopping Center in its mid-century prime, just after opening in the late 1950s—tropical landscaping, decorative concrete, and modernist flair.
-The back of the postcard reads: "One of the San Francisco Peninsula's newest and most modern shopping centers adjacent to the Stanford ...
+The 1960s: a decade of expansion The 1960s were a transformative time for Stanford Shopping Center.
+On October 12, 1961, Macy’s opened as the mall’s second major department store, bringing a wide range of goods and drawing shoppers from across the region.
+Then, on August 5, 1963, Saks Fifth Avenue opened its doors, introducing high-end fashion and luxury retail to Palo Alto.
+These key additions helped establish the center as a premier shopping destination, blending everyday conveni...

-Stoneridge Shopping Center in Pleasanton, California, opened in 1980, developed by the renowned mall builder Taubman Company and designed by Avner Naggar (who also gave us Sunvalley Mall, Eastridge Mall, Hilltop Mall, and parts of Southland Mall).
+Stoneridge Mall in Pleasanton, California in September 1980.
+It was designed by architect Avner Naggar, whose other projects included Sunvalley Mall, Eastridge Mall, Hilltop Mall, and portions of Southland Mall.
 Its original anchor tenants were JCPenney, Emporium-Capwell, and Macy’s, forming the foundation of what would become one of the Tri-Valley’s key retail destinations.
-Early planning: a mall with big ambitions Plans for a major regional mall in Pleasanton date back to 1966.
+Opening day and early years Plans for a major regional mall in Pleasanton date back to 1966.
 By the early 1970s, plans included an ambitious proposal to bring five department stores to the region: JCPenney, Emporium-Capwell, Macy’s, Liberty House, and Sears.
 While space was allocated for five anchors—with potential for two additional wings—only three department stores would open with the mall in 1980.
-Right out of 1985, here is a promotional picture of the center court.
-Center court of Stoneridge Shopping Center in 1985, as featured in a promotional ad—complete wi...
+Center court of Stoneridge Mall in 1985, featuring the mall's original indoor landscaping, glass water feature, railings, and Charles O. Perry sculpture suspended above the atrium.
+Grand opening ad for Macy...

 When NewPark Mall opened its doors on August 6, 1980, it felt like the dawn of a new shopping era for the East Bay.
 Developed by Homart Development Company (a division of Sears) and Calmart (from Macy’s), the mall debuted with Macy’s and Sears as its original anchors.
 It wasn’t long before NewPark grew: Mervyn’s and a brand-new wing arrived on October 18, 1985, relocating from Fremont.
 Emporium-Capwell followed on February 7, 1987, also from Fremont.
 And finally, JCPenney joined the lineup on November 6, 1991, rounding out NewPark’s status as a full-fledged regional shopping center.
 A newspaper ad announcing the grand opening of NewPark Mall on August 6, 1980, featuring Macy’s and Sears.
 A tale of two malls NewPark always reminded me of Stoneridge Mall’s fraternal twin—the two centers opened just a few weeks apart in 1980.
 While Stoneridge exuded a bright, sleek elegance with its white-on-white palette and blue accents, NewPark embraced 1980s earth tones: deep browns, muted ta...